 Wisconsin DMV issues both non-compliant and REAL ID compliant products (marked with a µ) in accordance with the federal Real ID Act of 2005.
-If you plan to fly within the U.S., visit a military base or other federal buildings, the Department of Homeland Security will require identification that is REAL ID compliant (or show another acceptable form of identification, such as a passport) beginning October 1, 2020.
+If you plan to fly within the U.S., visit a military base or other federal buildings, the Department of Homeland Security will require identification that is REAL ID compliant (or show another acceptable form of identification, such as a passport) beginning October 1, 2021, the new deadline for this federal requirement.
 Don’t get left behind without a REAL ID.

 New residents of Wisconsin must apply for a Wisconsin driver license